Zyh2333/scheduler/README.md

 }
 ```

-### @Distributed(to be continued)
+### @Distributed

-you can annotate a task method or class with @Distributed to make task schedule distributed.
+you can annotate a task method or class with @Distributed to make task schedule distributed.（schedule once in distributed system）

 ```java
 @Target({ElementType.TYPE, ElementType.METHOD})